deltachat/deltachat-pages/en/help.md

 ## Does Delta Chat work with _my_ e-mail-provider?

 - With a rather good chance: Yes :)
-  However, some providers need special options to work properly; users have collected some of them in the forum at [Provider Overview](https://support.delta.chat/t/provider-overview/)
+  However, some providers need special options to work properly.
+For more information, see the [Providers](https://providers.delta.chat/) page and click on the provider for more information.

 ## I'm interested in the technical details.
 Can you tell me more?